SolaceSamples/solace-samples-java/README.md

-# solace-samples-java-new
+# Solace Samples Java

 ## Overview
-This repository holds code samples for the "Solace PubSub+ Messaging API for Java"
+This repository holds code samples for the "Solace PubSub+ Messaging API for Java".
+Note: The solace Java JCSMP Samples could be found here [https://github.com/SolaceSamples/solace-samples-java-jcsmp](https://github.com/SolaceSamples/solace-samples-java-jcsmp)

 ## Structure of Samples
 There are two types of samples available: